-- 7. Of com hereby directs, in accordance with section 106 of the Act, as follows- - (a) the Code shall apply to Fibrus Networks GB Ltd (whose registered company number is 13609662) for the purposes of the provision by it of an electronic communications network; and - (b) that application of the Code shall have effect throughout United Kingdom. - 8.
+- 7. Of com hereby directs, in accordance with section 106 of the Act, as follows - a) the Code shall apply to Cellnex Newco 1 Limited (whose registered company number is 13955990) for the purposes of the provision by it: - I. of an electronic communications network; and - II. a system of infrastructure which the Applicant is making available, or proposing to make available, for use by providers of electronic communications networks for the purposes of the provision by them of their networks; and - b) that application of the Code shall have effect throughout the United Kingdom. - 8.
 This Direction shall take effect on the day it is published.